codeblack-19/GCB-thetaPay/README.md

 This project was tested by integrating the developed API into an e-commerce application (`buysome`).

+This project was done as a school project.

 ## Objectives of the gateway

 * Ability to make web payments